mrocklin/thesis/pattern-logpy.md

 #### LogPy Manipulates SymPy Terms

 Recall that LogPy supports the `term` interface discussed in Section \ref{sec:term}.
 We now impose the `term` interface on SymPy classes so that LogPy can manipulate SymPy terms.
-This happens outside of the SymPy codebase.
+This process happens outside of the SymPy codebase.
 We do this with the following definitions of the `_term_xxx` methods:

 ~~~~~~~~~~Python
 from sympy import Basic